Danny7226/LearningSummary/README.md

 ### A/B testing dial up
 * Client-Id will be hashed to provide uniform distribution and then mapped to a range to determine which treatment to apply
-* Client-Id will always to mapped to the same position in the range as long as hashing and mapping algorithm doesn't change, which shouldn't
+* Client-Id will always to mapped to the same bucket in the range as long as hashing and mapping algorithm doesn't change, which shouldn't
 * Pre-analysis exposure might happen during gradually dial-up
 * Clean dial up
   * When dialing-up gradually, the mixed treatment clients are often hard to analysis cuz they maybe become ineligible for the pre-exposure